ibm-cloud-docs/resiliency/get-help.md

 ## DORA
 {: #dora-help}

-To get help and support for meeting Digital Operational Resilience Act (DORA) requirements, enable the DORA setting in your {{site.data.keyword.cloud_notm}} account to access resources.
+To get help and support for meeting Digital Operational Resilience Act (DORA) requirements, enable the DORA setting in your {{site.data.keyword.cloud_notm}} account.
 For more information, see [Enabling your account for DORA compliance](/docs/account?topic=account-enabling-dora).